 - Bali White Water Rafting at Telaga Waja River

 - Highlights Of Bali Full-Day Tour

-The fruit most locals love and most foreigners hate.
-But like the majority of unusual things, it’s an acquired taste.
-There are three types of people when it comes to the Durian: die-hard lovers, haters, and those in between who love the taste but can’t bear the smell for too long.
-The powerful aroma has led to the fruit being banned from hotels and airplanes, and locals know that driving some home from a market or roadside stall will have their car reeking of durian for a week!
-Opening up one of these heavily spiked melon-sized fruits requires much care and experience – a roadside vendor will scan for a faint line to position his blade then easily crack it open to reveal the fleshy white, to deep yellowish pods.
-The texture and taste: creamy and sweet, means that there is a good reason for durian-flavoured ice cream.
-The notorious smell: to some, invigorating, sweet, or even okay… and for many others, putrid, rotten, or simply ‘the toilet is broken’!
-Lovers of blue cheese can try an exchange with the local villagers and get pretty much a very similar response.
+The powerful aroma has led to the fruit being banned from hotels and planes, and locals know that driving some home from a market or roadside stall will have their car reeking of durian for a week.
+Opening up one of these heavily spiked fruits requires care and experience – a roadside vendor will scan for a faint line to position his blade then crack it open to reveal the fleshy pods, usually white to deep yellow.
+For some, the notorious smell is either invigorating, sweet or bearable, while many others may find it putrid or rotten.

-These are considered wild berries, but can be found in fruit markets and warungs island-wide.
-Grown on shrub-like trees, the buah buni bear clustering bunches of small and round berries, white, reddish and black in colour.
-While easily enjoyed as it is, with a taste ranging from biting sour to sweet, the locals are fond of preparing the buni as a rujak or salad mix, with a blend of sugar, chilli, shrimp paste and salt.
-High in vitamin C, it is also locally known as a remedy for hypertension.
+Boni is a type of wild berry that can be found in fruit markets and warungs island-wide.
+Grown on shrub-like trees, the buah buni bear clustering bunches of small and round berries in white, reddish and black.
+With a taste ranging from biting sour to sweet, buni can be enjoyed as it is but locals are fond of preparing it as a rujak (salad mix) with a blend of sugar, chilli, shrimp paste and salt.
+High in vitamin C, it's also used as a local remedy for hypertension.